Watseka

 Watseka or Watchekee (c.
 1810-1878) was a Potawatomi Native American woman, born in Illinois, and named for the heroine of a Potawatomi legend.
 Her uncle was Tamin, the chief of the Kankakee Potawatomi Indians.

 She was also known by the name of Josette (or Zozette) Bergeron.

 Early life

-Watseka was born around 1810 at Buncombe, an "Indian village site" in Illinois.
+Watseka was born around 1810 at Buncombe, a Potawatomie village in Illinois.
 The village was presided over by Tamin, her uncle; by 1880, the site was called Concord.
 Her father was Shabbona, who was an ally of Tecumseh during The War of 1812; her mother was Monashki.